withastro/adapters/.changeset/nice-impalas-whisper.md

 '@astrojs/cloudflare': patch
 ---

-Fixes regression in Astro asset's image service
+Fixes override of a valid `astro:assets` image service configuration.
+Now overrides are only applied when the configuration is known to be incompatible with Cloudflare.